Jeff Cronenweth

 Jeff Cronenweth Bio

-Jeffrey Scott Cronenweth is an American cinematographer and Director based in Los Angeles, California.
-He is the son of cinematographer Jordan Cronenweth and is best known for his collaborations with director David Fincher and his distinctive use of light, composition and depth of field across feature films, commercials and music videos.
+Jeffrey Scott Cronenweth, ASC (born January 14, 1962) is an American cinematographer and director based in Los Angeles, California.
+He is the son of influential cinematographer Jordan Cronenweth and is best known for his collaborations with director David Fincher on films including Fight Club, The Social Network, The Girl with the Dragon Tattoo, and Gone Girl.

 Early Life and Background

 Jeffrey Scott Cronenweth was born on January 14, 1962, in Los Angeles, California.
-He grew up in a family shaped by his father Jordan Cronenweth’s work in cinematography, and his early exposure to camera crews and sets informed his interest in the craft.
+He grew up in a household shaped by his father’s work in cinematography, which provided early and direct exposure to camera craft and film production.

 Path to Celebrity